 This expansion, which, as mentioned, is going on in every direction, is also the reason our solar system appears to lie in the middle of the observable universe.
 In fact, there is no defined "center."
 Every inhabited planet circling a distant star will look out into the universe and see that it is expanding away from them, giving them the impression that they are located right smack in the center of it all.

 Right now, the observable universe is thought to consist of roughly:

 - 350 billion large galaxies

 - 7 trillion dwarf galaxies

-So basically, the universe is much larger than we mere mortals are capable of comprehending (and probably a lot larger than that too), but seeing images like these always prove to be sufficient in humbling each of us in a way nothing else can.
+Basically, the universe is much larger than we mere mortals are capable of comprehending, but seeing images like the above can humble each of us in a way nothing else can.